Puma Biotech says Europe likely to approve breast cancer drug

 The committee will hold a final vote at its next meeting, Puma said.

-Last year, U.S. Food and Drug Administration approved Puma’s drug, neratinib, that lowers the risk of the disease returning after initial treatment.
+Last year, U.S. Food and Drug Administration approved Puma’s experimental breast cancer drug, neratinib, that lowers the risk of the disease returning after initial treatment.
+(Reporting by Ankur Banerjee in Bengaluru; Editing by Anil D’Silva)

-Neratinib is designed to treat early-stage breast cancer in patients with the HER2 genetic mutation in which the tumor has been surgically removed, and had been previously treated with Roche’s Herceptin.

-Breast cancer is the most frequently diagnosed cancer in women, with HER2-positive breast cancer accounting for 20 percent to 25 percent of breast cancer cases.